 Long-Term Cost Planning in Minnesota

 Assisted living in Minnesota should be evaluated as a multi-year financial commitment.
-Even when baseline pricing aligns close to the national average, incremental annual increases can produce significant cumulative costs over time.
+Even moderate annual increases can materially affect long-term affordability over time.

 At $6,250 per month with a 5% annual increase, projected costs may look like: